-C. FTR Award Financial Assurance
+CB.
+Unsettled FTR Financial AssuranceFTR Award Financial Assurance

-A Designated FTR Participant is required to maintain, at all times, "FTR Award Financial Assurance" for each FTR awarded to it in an FTR Auction.
+A Designated FTR Participant is required to maintain, at all times, "Unsettled FTR Award Financial Assurance" for each-all FTRs awarded to it in any FTR Auctions.
+Immediately after FTRs are awarded in an FTR Auction, the Unsettled FTR Financial Assurance for those FTRs shall be zero.
+After subsequent FTR Auctions, the Unsettled FTR Financial Assurance for each FTR awarded in a previous FTR Auction shall be adjusted to reflect any change in the clearing price for that FTR based on non-zero volume.
+The adjustment will be equal to the change in the clearing price multiplied by the number of MW of the previously awarded FTR, with increases in the clearing price reducing the Unsettled FTR Financial Assurance amount and decreases in the clearing price increasing the Unsettled FTR Financial Assurance amount.
+For purposes of these calculations, the ISO will consider FTRs having the same or opposite path, same contract month, and same type (on-peak or off-peak) together.
+A Designated FTR Participant's Unsettled FTR Financial Assurance may be a charge or a credit, and in the case of a credit, may offset the Designated FTR Participant's other FTR Financial Assurance Requirements (but not to less than zero).
+A Designated FTR Participant's Unsettled FTR Financial Assurance will be adjusted as the awarded FTRs are settled.
 The amount of a Designated FTR Participant's FTR Award Financial Assurance shall be the total dollar amount of any FTRs awarded to that Designated FTR Participant in any FTR Auctions.
 Once an FTR is awarded, the FTR Bid Financial Assurance that relates to the bid for that FTR will be converted to the FTR Award Financial Assurance related to such awarded FTR.
 The required amount of the FTR Award Financial Assurance will be based on the amount of the awarded FTR, not the FTR Bid Financial Assurance, and will decrease proportionately as the amount due with respect to such awarded FTR decreases in a manner approved by the NEPOOL Budget and Finance Subcommittee from time to time.
-Unpaid credits due to a Designated FTR Participant for short-term FTR awards, and unpaid credits due to a Designated FTR Participant for long-term FTR awards for the current month only, may offset other FTR obligations for purposes of calculating that Designated FTR Participant's FTR Award Financial Assurance.
+Unpaid credits due to a Designated FTR Participant for short term FTR awards, and unpaid credits due to a Designated FTR Participant for long term FTR awards for the current month only, may offset other FTR obligations for purposes of calculating that Designated FTR Participant's FTR Award Financial Assurance.
 In the event that, as a result of those offsets, a Designated FTR Participant's FTR Award Financial Assurance is less than \$0, those offsets may be used to reduce that Designated FTR Participant's FTR Financial Assurance Requirements or remaining Financial Assurance Requirement.

-D. Settlement Financial Assurance
+PC.
+Settlement Financial Assurance

 A Designated FTR Participant that has been awarded a bid in an FTR Auction is required to provide "Settlement Financial Assurance."
 The amount of a Designated FTR Participant's Settlement Financial Assurance shall be equal to the amount of any settled but uninvoiced Charges incurred by such Designated FTR Participant for FTR transactions less the settled but uninvoiced amounts due to such Market Participant for FTR transactions.
+These amounts shall include the costs of acquiring FTRs as well as payments and charges associated with FTR settlement.

-E. Consequences of Failure to Satisfy FTR Financial Assurance Requirements
+ED.
+Consequences of Failure to Satisfy FTR Financial Assurance Requirements